-Precinct Existing zoning and FSR Proposed zoning and FSR Rationale 5 B4 Mixed Use 5:1 Part B4 Mixed Use 5:1 and Part RE1 Public Recreation No FSR The draft Open Space and Recreations Strategy for the former Auburn LGA recommends rezoning the land fronting Taylor St for the extension of Remembrance Park - already part owned by Council However, the proposed zoning would result in the need to acquire a further 2,400m over time.
-7 R2 Low Density Residential No FSR R4 High Density Residential FSR - 2 Within 600m walk from the rail station Minimises land use conflict with B4 to the north east.
+Precinct Existing zoning and FSR Proposed zoning and FSR Rationale 5 B4 Mixed Use 5:1 Part B4 Mixed Use 5:1 and Part RE1 Public Recreation No FSR The draft Open Space and Recreations Strategy for the former Auburn LGA recommends rezoning the land fronting Taylor St for the extension of Remembrance Park - already part owned by Council.
+However, the proposed zoning would result in the need to acquire a further 2,400m2 over time.
+7 R2 Low Density Residential No FSR R4 High Density Residential FSR - 2 Within 600m walk from the rail station Minimises land use conflict with B4 to the north- east.
 Consistent with the R4 zoning to the east.
-10 R4 High Density Residential FSR - 1:7 2:1 at corners B4 Mixed Use FSR - 3.5 Consistent with Council's resolution of 20 May 2015.
-Could assist in servicing strong local retain demand.
-Note this site is now subject to assessment for a State Significant Development proposal.
+10 R4 High Density Residential FSR - 1:7 2:1 at corners esidential FSR - 3.5 2015.
+Could assist in servicing strong local demand.
 11 4 R4 High Density Residential FSR 1.7 with 2 at corners R4 High Density Residential FSR - 3 Warranted as precinct is close to centre Provides opportunities for through links and open space.
 13 R4 High Density Residential FSR 1.7 with 2 at corners R4 High Density Residential FSR - 2 Single FSR more practical for this precinct.
 15 R4 High Density Residential FSR 1.7 with 2 at corners South of Mary St B4 Mixed Use FSR - 3.5 North of Mary St R4 High Density Residential FSR - 3 Zoning increases retail capacity and jobs close to the station.
 Increased FSR warranted as precinct is close to core of centre Transitions to residential to the north.
 Supports public domain improvements.
 16 R3 Medium Density Residential FSR - 0.75 R4 High Density Residential FSR - 2 Within 600m walk from the rail station.
 Supports opportunities for an east-west link through the precinct.
 Land north of Freitas Lane R4 High Density Residential FSR 1.7 and 2 R4 High Density Residential FSR- 2 Not in study area, however, effectively surrounded by Precinct 3.
 Consistent FSR across this tiny precinct more practical.